 U of T Telus Health Student Support (formerly known as MySSP)

-As a graduate student, if you haven’t opted out of incidental fees, you may already be covered for 120 days of international travel through the University of Toronto Graduate Students’ Union (UTSGU).
+As a graduate student, if you haven’t opted out of incidental fees and if you are not travelling to your country of citizenship, you may already have travel health insurance coverage through the University of Toronto Graduate Students’ Union (UTSGU).

 UTSU: +1 866 416-8706